chuanyang-Zheng/scNovel/README.md

 ## Introduction

-scRare, a neural network framework for novel rare cell deteciton, provides a fast, accurate and user-friendly novel rare cell detection for a new single-cell RNA-seq profile.
-By leveraging the newly designed neural network structure and proposed two new score functions, scRare especially obtains an outperformance on novel rare cell detection((up to 16.26% more AUROC compared to the second-best method)
+scRare, a neural network framework for novel rare cell detection, provides a fast, accurate and user-friendly novel rare cell detection for a new single-cell RNA-seq profile.
+By leveraging the newly designed neural network structure and proposed two new score functions, scRare especially obtains an outperformance on novel rare cell detection((up to 16.26% more AUROC compared to the second-best method).

 ## Requirement

 - Scanpy (Compatible with all versions)
-- Pytorch (With Cudatoolkit is recommanded)
+- Pytorch (With Cudatoolkit is recommended)
 - Numpy > 1.20
 - Pandas > 1.2